 Offers for the Hilton Honors American Express Aspire Card, United MileagePlus® Club Card and The Ritz-Carlton™ Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 With roughly 15% of US travelers having to cancel or change their travel plans each year, investing in quality travel insurance is a must.
 But one of the issues with travel insurance is it can be prohibitively expensive, with 3rd party insurance plans increasing the cost of travel by as much as 10%.

 If you carry a rewards card in your wallet, chances are you already have access to some form of travel insurance, with many cards featuring a variety of travel protection policies that have your back when something goes wrong.
 And the cost of this coverage?
 For the majority of providers, the policy is free of charge, the only qualifying factor being you use the card to pay for the travel you want to be covered.

 The coverage you need if you have to cancel travel plans, or your trip is interrupted partway through your vacation, is Trip Interruption & Cancellation Insurance.

 What is Trip Interruption and Cancellation Insurance?

-Both Chase and Citi cover trips paid for with points or your qualifying card, so the cards listed in the table below include award travel paid for directly with points.
+Chase covers trips paid for with points or your qualifying card, so the cards listed in the table below include award travel paid for directly with points.

 The Best Rewards Credit Cards for Trip Interruption and Cancellation Insurance

-Similar to the results in our post covering the best cards for Trip Delay Reimbursement, all the cards listed below are from Chase or American Express.
+Similar to the results in our post covering the best cards for trip delay reimbursement, all the cards listed below are from Chase or American Express.
 This follows Citi removing almost all travel and purchase protection coverage from its entire range of rewards cards in September 2019.